ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ## Back to the Shopping Cart...

 So far, we've been thinking about conflicts that can arise when different clients add members to a set.
-In the case of the shopping cart, the order in which items are added does not matter because the different members within the shopping cart have no dependency on each other.
+In the case of a shopping cart, the order in which items are added does not matter because even if the retailer offers schemes such as "Buy one, get one free", or "Buy these two together and get a 20% discount", these promotions are only applied at the time the user goes to the checkout (I.E. set membership is now fixed), not at the time the items are added to the cart.
+Based on our knowledge of the purchasing process, we can see that the order in which items are added to a shopping cart is immaterial.
 Therefore, this situation is not one in which consensus is required.

 This is a particularly useful property in the event of a network partition.